bitboom/middleware/README.md

 We believe that ViST makes security software usable and universial.

-## Terminology
+# Terminology
 ### Virtual Table
 SQL Query is an interface that allows access and manipulate table resources.
 SQLite provides two types of table.
 - (Real) Table: Provide interface to handle database file.
 - [Virtual Table](https://sqlite.org/vtab.html):
-Provide interface to invoke the callback methods of object(virtual table).
+Provides interface to invoke the callback methods of object(virtual table).

 We can call any routines with query via virtual table.